-How many Latine and Hispanic authors are in the US?
+How many Latino and Hispanic authors are in the US?

 There are around 12,015 writers of Latine & Hispanic origin in the United States as of 2020.

-There have been over 10,000 Latine & Hispanic writers in the US for 3 years in a row, starting from 2018.
+There have been over 10,000 Latino & Hispanic writers in the US for 3 years in a row, starting from 2018.

 This group has been increasing in numbers every year since 2014, at least.

-Overall, the number of Latine & Hispanic writers has increased by 57.35% since 2014, making them the fastest-growing ethnic group of writers in the United States over this period.
+Overall, the number of Latino & Hispanic writers has increased by 57.35% since 2014, making them the fastest-growing ethnic group of writers in the United States over this period.

 Year